lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 Alerts is a HDocBook Markdown extension that will create block quotes that render on Hornbill H-DOC with colors and icons that indicate call-out information within the document.

 Avoid notes, tips, and "important" boxes.
 Readers tend to skip over them.
-It's better to put that info directly into the article text.
+It's better to put that information directly into the article text.

 If you need to use alerts, limit them to one or two per article.
 Multiple notes should never be next to each other in an article.